Jason Maus is in his ninth season as the head men’s and women’s cross country and track & field coach at Ohio Northern.

 He came to ONU from Heidelberg, where he was a three-time Academic All-American in track and cross country.

 Maus was a two-time OAC Champion in track and a two-time All-OAC honoree in cross country.

-Maus is in his second season as Second Vice President of the United States Track & Field and Cross Country Coaches Association (USTFCCCA).
-He will move to First Vice President in 2015 and then President of USTFCCCA Division III in 2017.
+Maus is in his second season as Division III President of the United States Track & Field and Cross Country Coaches Association (USTFCCCA).

 He also serves as a lecturer in the business college at ONU.
 Maus is USATF Level I and Level II certified in distance and throws.